 Aerial application of cereal pellets containing 1080 is the most effective control method over large areas.
-It is the only viable method in large, remote, and rugged areas Ground-based trapping and bait stations are effective in smaller more accessible areas, however the number of possum/rodents and stoats can overwhelm trapping networks.
+It is the only viable method in the remote, rugged terrain of the Whanganui National Park and Waitōtara Conservation Area.
+Ground-based trapping and bait stations are effective in smaller more accessible areas, however the number of possum/rodents and stoats can overwhelm trapping networks.
 In those areas aerial 1080 may be used to supplement the existing ground-based work.
 Aerial 1080 operations target possums and rodents.
 Stoats are also reduced effectively as they eat rodents/possums.